Push ups are the one exercise that strikes fear into the hearts of women.

 Set up on the ground or a mat like you’re getting into a push-up position.
 Keep both arms straight with your hands below your shoulders.
 Your body will form a straight line from your ankles to your shoulders – your hips should neither dip down nor lift up.
 During your plank, brace your abs, squeeze your glutes, and keep both contracted throughout the entire duration of the plank.

 The execution of the feet-elevated plank is the same as the Plank, but with your toes up on a bench or box.
 Remember to keep a neutral spine just like you do in the regular plank.

+Next up on the push up workout plan, one-arm slides.
 Set up in the top of a push up position but with each hand on a gliding disc*.
 Brace your core and slowly slide your left hand in front of you and then slide it back to the starting position.
 Do the same with your right hand.
 That’s one rep. Do these slowly and with control!

 *”Gliding discs” are sold under several different brand names.
 If you workout at a gym, you might find a pair of gliders stashed away near the gym mats and other small accessories like ropes.
 If you train at home, gliding discs are a great, affordable addition to your home gym.
 If you want to DIY it, you can try putting each hand on a small dish towel (or possibly even paper plates!) instead of the discs.

 Set up the same way you would for a regular Push Up but place your hands on a step, bench, box, or riser.
 Your body will form a straight line.
 Lower your body until your chest touches the step and then push back up to the starting position.

 Push Up Negatives focus on the eccentric portion of the push up – the lowering of your body to the ground.
 By eliminating the “push up” element, you can focus on learning to control your body as you gain strength.
 This exercise is sure to help you achieve impressive push up challenge results.